bet4a/d3wiki/Voronoi-Geom.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ [[Geometry]] ▸ **Voronoi Geom**

-This implementation does not clip the returned polygons, so if you want to clip them to a particular shape you will need to do that either in SVG or by post-processing with [polygon.clip](Polygon-Geom#wiki-clip), as in [this example](http://bl.ocks.org/4237768).
 If any vertices are coincident or have NaN positions, *the behavior of this method is undefined*: most likely, invalid polygons will be returned!
 You should filter invalid vertices, and consolidate coincident vertices, before computing the tessellation.

 <a name="voronoi" href="#wiki-voronoi">#</a> d3.geom.<b>voronoi</b>()